The Trauma of Having a Parent with BPD

 Your parent with BPD was not able to provide you with the necessary mirroring and affirmation, nor were they a role model for important life skills such as emotional regulation or authentic communication.
 Furthermore, whether or not they are competent for the task, parents are the first role model for any child.
 If explosive and unpredictable hysteria is what you grew up witnessing, you might have no choice but to adopt some of what you saw.

-As a result of growing up with no or an immature role model, it is likely that as a young person, you also struggled with extreme emotions such as anxiety, paranoia, or explosive rage.
-Research does show that children with parents with BPD are prone to disorders such as ADHD (attention deficit hyperactive disorder), depression, and anxiety.
-Studies of BPD in families show that as a child of someone with BPD, you are also much more likely to be diagnosed with it at some point in your life.
-Part of this is due to genetic influences, and the other part of this is the traumatic environment that you grew up in.
+As a result of growing up with a non-existent or immature role model, it is likely that as a young person, you also struggled with extreme emotions such as anxiety, paranoia, or explosive rage.
+Research shows that children whose parents exhibited BPD are prone to disorders such as ADHD (attention deficit hyperactive disorder), depression, and anxiety.
+Studies of BPD in families show that the child of someone with BPD is likely to be diagnosed with BPD at some point in their life.
+Part of this is due to genetic influences, with the traumatic environment that the child grew up in.

 However, having a BPD parent certainly does not mean you will have the same dysfunctional traits.
-Oftentimes, you might have over-compensated for your parent’s deficit by becoming exceptionally— sometimes to your detriment— competent, mature, and independent.
-These strengths might have been born out of undesirable circumstances, but can also become the gifts that save you.
-Just because you are biologically related to this family does not mean you are destined to the same fate.
+Oftentimes, you might have over-compensated for your parent’s deficit by becoming exceptionally competent, mature, and independent — sometimes to your detriment.
+While these strengths might have been born out of undesirable circumstances, thwy can also become the gifts that save you.
+Just because you are biologically related to this parent does not mean you are destined to the same fate.
 New research on Post Traumatic Growth has given us tremendous hope.
-In facts, many successful therapists, writers, artists, and entrepreneurs in the world had shared their challenges with having abusive, neglectful, or narcissistic parents; like phoenixes that emerge from the fire, it is entirely possible for you to not just heal from, but also to transform your wounds into gifts.
+In fact, many successful therapists, writers, artists, and entrepreneurs have shared their challenges with having been raised gy abusive, neglectful, or narcissistic parents; like a phoenix that emerges from the fire, it is entirely possible for you to not just heal from, but also to transform, your wounds into gifts.